AndrVLDZ/crc-bot/README.md

 ## Modules

-1. bot.py — the main script that runs a bot polling, a scheduler for updating exchange rates and includes message handlers from all other modules through the router
+* bot — the main script that runs a bot polling, a scheduler for updating exchange rates and includes message handlers from all other modules through the router
-2. get_tokens.py — getting Telegram Bot API and QIWI API tokens from environment variables (for deploy) or .txt files (for local run)
+* get_tokens.py — getting Telegram Bot API and QIWI API tokens from environment variables (for deploy) or .txt files (for local run)
-3. db.py — creating a database and working with it
+* db — creating a database and working with it
-4. qiwi.py — work with QIWI API, getting rate from QIWI API answer, conversion and calculation functionality
+* qiwi — work with QIWI API, getting rate from QIWI API answer, conversion and calculation functionality
-5. menu.py — menu markup generation
+* menu — menu markup generation
-6. tools.py — user validation
+* tools — user validation
-7. h_start.py — start command handler
+* h_start — start command handler
-8. h_help.py — help command handler
+* h_help — help command handler
-9. h_about.py — about command handler and inline link-buttons
+* h_about — about command handler and inline link-buttons
-10. h_round.py — **Round** menu button handler
+* h_round — **Round** menu button handler
-11. h_set_currencies.py — **Set currencies** menu button handler and inline buttons generation
+* h_set_currencies — **Set currencies** menu button handler and inline buttons generation
-12. h_rate.py — **Rate** menu button handler
+* h_rate — **Rate** menu button handler
-13. h_converter.py — **converter** handler
+* h_converter — **converter** handler